 Before leaving Lower Sunbury, I will direct you to the Daphne Clement website which has some tasteful water colours of Lower Sunbury and the surrounding areas.

-At 2.7 stay straight on past Harfield Road to your LHS.
+At 2.78 miles stay straight on past Harfield Road to your LHS.

-On the RHS of the Lower Hampton Road, immediately after the last house on the left, is pedestrian gate which is usually locked.
+On the RHS of the Lower Hampton Road, immediately after the last house on the left, is pedestrian gate which is usually locked (at 3 miles).
 This leads to a footbridge to Grand Junction Island.
 The island is named after the Grand Junction Water Company who once owned it.
-Currently it is owned by Thames Water, has a few holiday homes on it and some boats moored around it.
+It was later owned by Thames Water and now owned by The Environment Agency.
+The island has a few holiday homes on it and some boats moored around it.

-At 2.97 miles a footpath goes directly away to the left and north towards Kempton Park Racecourse.
-This footpath marks part the boundary between Spelthorne and the London Borough of Richmond-upon-Thames.
+Soon a footpath goes directly away to the left and north towards Kempton Park Racecourse.
+This footpath marks part of the boundary between Spelthorne and the London Borough of Richmond-upon-Thames.
 Immediately past this, a fence marks the western end of Hampton Reservoirs & Waterworks to LHS.
 The fence keeps us company and on track for most of the next mile to a T-junction at Hampton Village.

 350 yards further along a fence to the RHS of the road with a bank beyond hides Sunnyside Reservoir.